-The increase in revenues from the United States was mainly attributable to higher volume of Year-Round products sold, mainly SSV, and favourable pricing across all product lines, partially offset by lower volume of PWC sold.
-The increase includes a favourable foreign exchange impact of \$54 million.
+The increase in revenues from the United States was mainly attributable to a higher volume of Year-Round Products and Seasonal Products sold and favourable pricing across all product lines.
+The increase includes a favourable foreign exchange impact of \$51 million.